robertcob/daft-bot/README.md

 # DaftBot

-DaftBotis a discord bot written in Python for easily applying to properties (for local).
+DaftBot is a discord bot written in Python for easily applying to properties (for local).

 ## Installation